willsputra/marketh/design_pattern_decisions.md

 ---

 ## Mortal
-The kill() function allows the owner to destroy the contract and send all the ethers to the owner's address.
+The kill() function allows the owner to destroy the contract and send all the Ether to the owner's address.

 ```
 function kill() public onlyOwner {